redorav/hlslpp/Readme.md

 # HLSL++

 Small header-only math library for C++ with the same syntax as the hlsl shading language.
-It supports any SSE4.1 (x86/x64, PS4, Xbox One) and NEON (ARM, ARM64, Switch) platforms.
+It supports any SSE (x86/x64, PS4, Xbox One) and NEON (ARM, ARM64, Switch) platforms.
 It features swizzling and all the operators and functions from the [hlsl documentation](https://docs.microsoft.com/en-us/windows/desktop/direct3dhlsl/dx-graphics-hlsl-reference).
-The library is aimed mainly at game developers as it's meant to ease the C++ to shader bridge by providing common syntax, but can be used for any application requiring portable math.
-It also adds some functionality that hlsl doesn't natively provide, such as convenient matrix rotation functions and quaternions.
+The library is aimed mainly at game developers as it's meant to ease the C++ to shader bridge by providing common syntax, but can be used for any application requiring fast, portable math.
+It also adds some functionality that hlsl doesn't natively provide, such as convenient matrix functions, quaternions and extended vectors such as float8 (8-component float) that take advantage of wide SSE registers.

 ## Example